ljw1004/vbspec/vb/statements.md

 ### Local Variables and Parameters

-Sections 10.1.1-10.1.3 detail how and when method instances are created, and with them the copies of a method's local variables and parameters.
-In addition, each time the body of a loop is entered, a new copy is made of each local variable declared inside that loop as described in Section 10.9, and the method instance now contains this copy of its local variable rather than the previous copy.
+The preceding sections detail how and when method instances are created, and with them the copies of a method's local variables and parameters.
+In addition, each time the body of a loop is entered, a new copy is made of each local variable declared inside that loop as described in Section [Loop Statements](statements.md#loop-statements), and the method instance now contains this copy of its local variable rather than the previous copy.

 All locals are initialized to their type's default value.
 Local variables and parameters are always publicly accessible.
 It is an error to refer to a local variable in a textual position that precedes its declaration, as the following example illustrates: